Guidance

 It’s important that local authorities take note of what the fund can and cannot be used for, as there is an expectation that successful local authorities complete a financial return in future to confirm that the funding has been spent on activity related to the creation of additional adult social work apprentices.

-More information about the funding return will be included in the memorandum of understanding (MOU) that will be sent to local authorities and/or collaborating local authorities that have been successful in the EOI application process.
+More information about the funding return was included in the memorandum of understanding (MOU) sent to local authorities and/or collaborating local authorities that were successful in the EOI application process.

 Paying the grant

-For the first round of funding that is available, following the EOI process, DHSC will transfer funding to successful local authorities in an up-front payment in March 2024.
-The same process will apply for the second round of funding available in 2024 to 2025 (the dates for the EOI application process and funding distribution are to be confirmed).
+For the first round of funding that was available, following the EOI process, DHSC transferred funding to successful local authorities in an up-front payment in March 2024.

-Local authorities will be paid through a section 31 grant under the Local Government Act 2003.
+Local authorities were paid through a section 31 grant under the Local Government Act 2003.
 This power enables any Minister of the Crown, with the consent of HM Treasury, to pay any local authority in England towards expenditure incurred or to be incurred by that authority.

 Requirements for local authorities